zhanjiawang/plane_localization/README.md

 # plane_localization
 This is a ROS package for indoor global localization (relocation) based on plane octree and plane features.
+The test results show that the global localization (relocation) algorithm can achieve about 3.5 seconds of octree construction and global plane feature extraction (only need to run once) in a map composed of 372 keyframes, complete the reading of plane features and octree in about 0.02 seconds, and complete global localization (relocation) in about 1.0 seconds.
+It is a robust and fast global localization (relocation) algorithm for indoor or other structured scenes with more plane features.

 ## Usage
 #### 1. Requirement